NordicHPC/sonar/doc/HOWTO-DEVELOP.md

 ### Regenerating what is generated

-Some code is generated from other code; notably, version number files for some of the auxiliary artifacts are generated from `Cargo.toml`, and documentation and some Rust code is generated from the Sonar data format specification.
+Some code is generated from other code; notably, version number files for some of the auxiliary artifacts are generated from `Cargo.toml`, and documentation and some Rust code are generated from the Sonar data format specification.
 To regenerate these, run `make generate` at the top level (requires Go to process the output format specification).